 The Brown/Grizzly Bear

 Though the black bear is the most common, most people think of the Brown/Grizzly bear when they think of bears at all.
 In Alaska, they can be found in most places, except some islands in southeastern or southwestern Alaska.
-Technically speaking, the Brown Bear and the Grizzly bear are classified as the same species, though on Kodiak Island Brown bears refers to a distinct subspecies that are physically isolated and have a slightly different bone structure.
-Salmon is this bear's primary food source, and it is usually found where salmon are running.
+Technically speaking, the Brown Bear and the Grizzly bear are classified as the same species, though on Kodiak Island Brown bears refers to a distinct subspecies that are physically isolated and have a larger bone structure.
+Salmon is this bear's primary food source, and Brown bears are usually found where salmon are running.
 The Brown/Grizzly bear is larger than a Black bear, standing at about 8 feet on its hind legs.
-It can be distinguished by its prominent shoulder hump, its less-than-curved claws and its round face.
+It can be distinguished by its prominent shoulder hump, its less-than-curved claws, and its round face.